Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Related Work

-Two prior works are most closely related to GuDA: EXPAND~\cite{Guan2020WideningTP}, which applies visual augmentations to irrelevant image regions identified by human feedback, and MoCoDA~\cite{pitis2022mocoda}, which allows users to specify a \textit{parent distribution} to control the distribution of augmented data.
-GuDA differs from EXPAND in that we focus on non-visual tasks with more complex DAFs more relevant to robotics.
-In contrast to MoCoDA, GuDA is a model-free DA framework and can be applied when data is too scarce to model the data distribution, as is commonly the case in physical tasks.
-Moreover, GuDA provides a more intuitive interface for DA that enables fine-grained control of the distribution of augmented data.
+Two prior works closely relate to GuDA in that they aim to sample task-relevant augmented data: EXPAND~\citep{Guan2020WideningTP}, which applies visual augmentations to image regions identified by human feedback, and MoCoDA~\citep{pitis2022mocoda}, which generates augmented data by sampling $(\vs, \va)$ pairs from a user-defined \textit{parent distribution} $P(\vs, \va)$ and then computes $\vs'$ from a learned dynamics model.
+GuDA differs from EXPAND in that GuDA focuses on non-visual tasks with DAFs more relevant to robotics.
+While MoCoDA can in principle generate expert data using an appropriately defined parent distribution, the user must specify the distribution over expert actions.
+In contrast, GuDA requires no knowledge of the expert actions and simply requires the user to characterize data that represent task progress.
+Moreover, GuDA is a model-free DA framework and can be used when data is too scarce to model the task's dynamics, as is common in physical tasks.